microsoft/PSDocs/docs/commands/PSDocs/en-US/Invoke-PSDocument.md

 ### -Name

-The name of a specific document template to use to generate markdown.
+The name of a specific document definition to use to generate markdown.

+When this option is used with `-Path`, script files will be executed in order, and document blocks that do not match name are skipped.

 ```yaml
 Type: String[]